ChaosAdmStudent/cuda_programming/README.md

       * The kernel NEVER returns anything.
 All operations are done in place.
 That's why we always provide an output tensor that is filled by the kernel computation.

       * The `.packed_accessor` helps convert the "tensor" type to a type that CUDA recognizes.
 Without it, it wouldn't know what `torch::Tensor feats` is.
+It's helping us access the elements of the tensor.
+Almost analogous to indexing.

       * The arguments of `packed_accessor` are:
         * The first one sets the data type of the corresponding tensor.
 Because we used AT_DISPATCH_FLOATING_TYPES, we can just set this equal to `scalar_t` so that it automatically sets data type of the tensor to the corresponding detected floating data type (float32 or float64)